 Carol Chappell, Teaching Artist

-Carol (she/her) is a choreographer, dancer, percussionist, and instructor of traditional West African dance forms as well as Chinese health exercise practices, including Tai Qi and Qi Gong.
+Carol Chappell (she/her) is a choreographer, dancer, percussionist, and instructor of traditional West African dance forms as well as Chinese health exercise practices, including Tai Qi and Qi Gong.
 She had been teaching West African dance to adults in Woodstock for 40 years.
 She is president and managing director of Nego Gato Afro Brazilian Music and Dance, a not-for-profit organization whose mission is to empower and enrich the world community through performance and education in African-Brazilian arts of music, dance, and Capoeira.
 She has toured with the company as a dancer, percussionist, and historian of African Brazilian Culture in educational institutions and cultural venues throughout the United States, Europe, and Japan.
 Carol also co-founded and directed Lisangua Ya Bato Drum and Dance, a not-for-profit organization whose activities include residential workshops, master classes, and performances of traditional music and dance of Africa and the African Diaspora for 20 years.
 Since 1976 she has studied with master teachers from Kongo, Mali, Senegal, Guinea and Brazil.

 Harriett Meyer, Teaching Artist

-Harriett (she/her) is a dancer, dancemaker, and educator based in Kingston, NY.
+Harriett Meyer (she/her) is a dancer, dancemaker, and educator based in Kingston, NY.
 She received her Bachelor of Arts in Dance from Bard College in 2012, and her Master of Arts in Teaching from the same in 2016.
 In her eighth year as an educator, Harriett continues to center student voice and well-being in a practice that includes teaching movement, teaching writing, and advocating for educational equity.
 Harriett is thrilled to work at Barefoot, where dancing artists are able to grow as movers, creators, and collaborators.

 Ella Stier, Social Media Communications Director

-Barefoot alumna, Ella (she/her) graduated from Hobart and William Smith Colleges in May, 2023 after completing her Honor’s Project in Dance.
+Barefoot alumna, Ella Stier (she/her) graduated from Hobart and William Smith Colleges in May, 2023 after completing her Honor’s Project in Dance.
 During her tenure at HWS, Ella was awarded both The Cadence Joy Whittier Prize in Dance and The Janet Seeley Performing Arts Scholarship (for Performance and/or Choreography), and was invited to present her choreography at the prestigious American College Dance Association Conference.
 Ella studied dance at Barefoot for eleven years, and was a Barefoot Dance Company member for almost half of that time.
 She was also an assistant dance teacher in both Creative Dance and Contemporary Modern I classes, and returned to assist in our summer programs.
 Post HWS graduation, Ella returned to be Barefoot Dance Company’s guest choreographer and became our very first intern.

 Past faculty members, teaching artists, and guest choreographers

-Souleymane (“Solo”) Badolo, Pam and Mimo Camara, Christopher Daniels, Hannah Fox, Maia Claire Garrison, Charlotte Gibbons, Zvi Gotheiner, Betty Skeen Gorinson, Hillary Jackson, Erin Jennings, Nina Jerka, Yoav Kaddar, Zoë Lefkowitz, Isabel Levey-Swain, Julie Ludwick, Tara Lorenzen, Maureen Mansfield, Kathy McDonald, Mei-Yin Ng, Rupa Parikh, Leslie Partridge Sachs, Sarah Billings Wheeler, John Zullo
+Souleymane (“Solo”) Badolo, Pam and Mimo Camara, Christopher Daniels, Hannah Fox, Rachel Freiberg, Maia Claire Garrison, Charlotte Gibbons, Zvi Gotheiner, Betty Skeen Gorinson, Hillary Jackson, Erin Jennings, Nina Jerka, Yoav Kaddar, Zoë Lefkowitz, Isabel Levey-Swain, Julie Ludwick, Tara Lorenzen, Maureen Mansfield, Kathy McDonald, Mei-Yin Ng, Rupa Parikh, Leslie Partridge Sachs, Sarah Billings Wheeler, John Zullo